 “What if I had a felony conviction reduced to a gross misdemeanor after successful completion of a Stay of Imposition?”

-The law automatically restores rights upon discharge from probation or sentence, if the Minnesota felony conviction was for a crime not listed in the section 624.712, subdivision 5, list of “felony crimes of violence.”
+The law automatically restores rights upon discharge from probation or sentence; if the Minnesota felony conviction was not on the list in Minn.
+Stat.
+624.712, subdivision 5.
+That statute lists the mislabeled Minnesota “felony crimes of violence.”

-If the conviction level was later reduced to a non-felony under Minnesota Statutes § 609.13, Subdivision 1; if the conviction was for a “felony” listed as a “crime of violence,” the person convicted is banned from possessing firearms under Minnesota Statutes §724.713, Subd.
+If the law later reduced conviction level to a non-felony under Minnesota Statutes § 609.13, Subdivision 1; and if the conviction was for a “felony” charge on the “crime of violence” list; then the person convicted is banned for life from possessing firearms under Minnesota Statutes §724.713, Subd.
 1 (10), because the charge was “punishable by imprisonment for a term exceeding one year.”

 What about juvenile adjudications for felony crimes?

-For purposes of gun rights a Minnesota juvenile adjudication triggers the same gun rights disabilities as a conviction for an adult.
+For purposes of gun rights, a Minnesota juvenile adjudication triggers the same gun rights disabilities as an adult conviction.
 A juvenile “adjudication” is the functional equivalent to an adult “conviction.”
 See, Minnesota Statutes §242.31, RESTORATION OF CIVIL RIGHTS; POSSESSION OF FIREARMS.
-For juveniles, a Minnesota felony adjudication doesn’t always impair gun rights.
+And so, for juveniles, a Minnesota felony adjudication doesn’t always impair gun rights indefinitely.

 What about civil rights to firearms after a Minnesota “misdemeanor crime of domestic violence” conviction?

-See our recent article for a thorough discussion of: Civil Rights to Firearms after a Minnesota “misdemeanor crime of domestic violence” conviction.
+See our recent article: Civil Rights to Firearms after a Minnesota “misdemeanor crime of domestic violence” conviction.

 Significant events along a criminal law & gun rights timeline